particle-iot/docs/src/content/reference/firmware.md

 _Since 0.4.5_

-Typically an application will have it's initialization code in the `setup()` function.
+Typically an application will have its initialization code in the `setup()` function.
 This works well if a delay of a few seconds from power on/reset is acceptable.

 In other cases, the application wants to have code run as early as possible, before the cloud or network connection